Contact Us

 8:00 PM20:00

 Fugitive Comedy (feat.
-Jim Colliton)
+Kathe Farris)

 Fugitive Comedy hosts some of the best and brightest comics working in the Boston area and nationally.The comedians who have joined us have appeared on The Late Show with Stephen Colbert, The Tonight Show with Jimmy Fallon, Conan, David Letterman, Late Night with Seth Meyers, Last Comic Standing, America’s Got Talent, Comedy Central, NPR’s Commonwealth Journal, Lifetime’s Girls Night Out — and have opened for countless well-known comedians in clubs around the nation.